syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/database.md

 ### On-Demand
  * Scaled on demand
- * Not as cost-effective as standard.
+ * Not as cost-effective as provisioned.

 ### Encryption
  * Default is on